PJSC RusHydro: Agenda of the Board of Directors meeting on April 14, 2021 | MarketScreener

 Agenda of the Board of Directors meeting on April 14, 2021

-April 02, Moscow, Russia.
-PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting on April 14, 2021.
+April 06, Moscow, Russia.
+PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in absentia on April 14, 2021.

 The agenda includes the following items: